pologovaa/eclipse-wiki/ARC-GNU-Toolchain-Eclipse-IDE-for-DesignWare-ARC-Getting-Started.md

     $ ls -ld /run/lock/
     drwxrwxrwx.
 8 root root 160 Mar 28 17:32 /run/lock/
 If you don’t want or can’t change permissions for this directory then you need to disable serial port in debugger configuration window.
+# Building a C Project
+## Step 1: Creating a New C Project
+1. Select **File >New >C Project**
+The **C Project** dialog has two ARC project types:  **ARC Cross ELF32 Target Application** and **ARC Cross ELF32 Target Static Library**.
+Please note that different project types have different Tool Setting properties and different default options
+2. Enter a project name
+   1. Select **Hello World ARC C Project** under **ARC Cross ELF32 Target Application**.
+The Hello ARC project is an example project that comes with the EM Starter Kit Software and uses the UART on the EM Starter Kit to display output.
+Refer to the EM Starter Kit Getting Started for instructions on how to connect to the UART on the EM Starter Kit board using the Serial Terminal plugin.
+   2. Select the little endian toolchain from **Toolchains **Pane ( EM Starter Kit configurations are little endian)
+   3. Click the **Next **button.